liunux4odoo/sqlalchemy-vectorstores/README.md

 Go [here](tests) for more examples.

 ## Concepts
-The vectore stores informations in 4 tables:
+The vectorestore stores informations in 4 tables:
-- All files from local dist or network are stored in a file source table with columns:
+- All files from local disk or network are stored in a file source table with columns:
   - id, url, tags, metadata
 - Splitted documents are stored in document table:
   - id, content, metadata.
 Same to langchain Document